Syncing 10,000 leads/mo? GET A DEMO

 What to take away from this?

-Meta has signaled that fully AI-generated campaigns (creative + audience) will roll out platform-wide by late 2026.
+Meta has signaled that fully AI-generated campaigns (creative and audience) will roll out platform-wide by late 2026.

-Early tests show a 14–22% lower cost-per-click when AI asset generation is switched on.
+Early tests have shown a 14–22% lower cost-per-click when AI asset generation is switched on.
 So why not get in on using automation early on?

 Elena Mazaheri